edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 Sanity check:  How can you compare the OTUs in the full dataset versus the singletons-omitted dataset?

-* 2. Biom-formatted OTU tables
+* 2.  *Biom-formatted OTU tables*
 ```
 more otu_table_mc2_w_tax.biom
 ```
 These tables have the extension ".biom"  There are lots of [important resources](http://biom-format.org/) for understanding and working with the "biome" formatted tables, which were developed to deal with very large, sparse datasets, like those for microbial communities.
 There are several versions - some omitting singletons (mc2), some containing taxonomic assignment of otus (w_tax), some omitting alignment failures (_no_pynast_failures).

-* 3. Representative sequences (one from each OTU)
+* 3.  *Representative sequences (one from each OTU)*
 ```
 more rep_set.fna
 ```
 This is not an alignment, but the list of representative sequences used to assign taxonomy to the OTU, to make the alignment, and to build the tree.

-* 4. Phylogenetic tree made from representative sequences
+* 4.  *Phylogenetic tree* m
 ```
 more rep_set.tre
 ```
 You can import this tree into any tree-visualization software that accepts the .tre extension.
+This is made from from an alignment of representative sequences (in the pynast directory)  .

-* 5. Log files
+* 5.  *Log files*
 Open them up!
 You will be delighted!
 It has all of the information you ever wanted to know about the parameters and tools you've just used for your workflow analysis!  _Hint_:  most of this information is needed when writing the methods sections of manuscripts using sequencing data.